aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformatutil/_index.md

 ```

 Converts a file name extension into a SaveFormat value.

+**Remarks**

 If the extension cannot be recognized, returns [SaveFormat.UNKNOWN](../../com.aspose.cells/saveformat\#UNKNOWN).

 **Parameters:**
 | Parameter | Type | Description |